rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 ##### 4.2.1.1.
 Core cases

 In the Erzya grammar tradition, four case names are mentioned in association with the core cases: nominative, genitive, dative and ablative.
-Thus the inessive, in %sO, is foregone here despite the fact that in the adpositional form ejse ‘in’ it is, without doubt, frequently used as a marker of the imperfect direct object, see inessive in subsection (4.2.1.2.)
+Thus the inessive, in -sO, is foregone here despite the fact that in the adpositional form ejse ‘in’ it is, without doubt, frequently used as a marker of the imperfect direct object, see inessive in subsection (4.2.1.2.)
 LOCAL CASES.